 Privacy Notice

-Personal information may be collected during this engagement in accordance with Section 40(c)(i) of the Access to Information and Protection of Privacy Act (the “ATIPP Act”).
+Personal information may have been collected during this engagement in accordance with Section 40(c)(i) of the Access to Information and Protection of Privacy Act (the “ATIPP Act”).
 This information is being used in order for residents of the Northwest Territories to provide their feedback in relation to the development of missing persons legislation.
 The privacy provisions of the ATIPP Act protect any personal information that is collected.
 If you have questions about the collection of this information, please contact the GNWT Access and Privacy Office by phone at 867-767-9256 ext.
 82477, by email at APO@gov.nt.ca, or by mail at P.O.
 Box 1320, Yellowknife NT, X1A 2L9.